-RCEF is continuing to operate as usual through 2016 with funding available for eligible projects.
+RCEF is continuing to operate as usual with funding available for eligible projects.
 Applicants can rest assured that we are open for business, and we look forward to receiving all new applications.

 The Rural Community Energy Fund (RCEF), is a £15 million programme, jointly funded by the Department for Environment, Food and Rural Affairs (Defra) and the Department for Business, Energy & Industrial Strategy (DBEIS).
 It supports rural communities in England to develop renewable energy projects which provide economic and social benefits to the community.